Table of Contents

 The Takeaway

-A 24-hour roadside assistance plan provides drivers with whatever help they need to get back on the road as soon as possible.
-Drivers typically get roadside assistance through their auto insurance, but you can also find it via credit card benefits, car manufacturers, and auto clubs like AAA.
-Prices vary from $20/year as an auto insurance add-on, to $50-$150/year through an auto club.
-Considering that the cost of a single tow without coverage can be over $100, many people say the cost of roadside assistance is well worth it.
+A 24-hour roadside assistance plan is designed to provide drivers with the help they need to get back on the road as soon as possible.
+Drivers typically get roadside assistance through their auto insurance, but you can also find it via credit card benefits, car manufacturers, and auto clubs, such as AAA.
+Prices vary from around $15 to $60 per year as an auto insurance add-on to $125 or more per year through an auto club.
+Considering that a single tow without coverage can cost as much as $125, paying for a roadside-assistance plan can prove well worth the investment.

-If you’d like to check out roadside assistance options, you can start by going online to compare your current auto insurance plan and benefits with other major companies.
-SoFi makes comparing auto insurance policies and rates quick and convenient, so you can get the coverage you need at a price that feels right.
+If you’d like to check out roadside assistance options, start by going online to compare your current auto insurance plan and benefits with those of other major companies.

 FAQ